-9 The terms "soil moisture" and "soil water content" are used interchangeably
+The terms "soil moisture" and "soil water content" are used interchangeably.

-10 Growth refers to the accumulation of biomass or weight by organisms.
+Growth refers to the accumulation of biomass or weight by organisms.
 It is a quantitative phenomenon.
-Development, on the other hand, refers to the qualitative modifications that take place when organisms grow: formation of leaves, differentiation of flowers, successive larval stages of some insects etc. While this chapter deals mainly with growth forecasting, there are applications where development is receiving most attention (see 5.5).
+Development, on the other hand, refers to the qualitative modifications that take place when organisms grow: formation of leaves, differentiation of flowers, successive larval stages of some insects, and so forth.
+While this chapter deals mainly with growth forecasting, there are applications in which development receives the most attention (see 6.5.5).

-the following aspects are crucial:
+Consequently, regarding the importance of weather forecasting in farm management, the following aspects are crucial:

-- current weather information (e.g., forecasts) must be provided routinely to the decision maker by an outside agency.
-Farmers cannot observe or develop all the necessary information; - managers have to incorporate less than perfect weather information into their decision processes; - farmers can develop and evaluate their decision processes for direct effects of weather, but must rely on outside expertise for decision support regarding indirect effects of weather.
+- (a) Current weather information (for example, forecasts) must be provided routinely to the decision-maker by an outside agency.
+Farmers cannot observe or develop all the necessary information; - (b) Managers have to incorporate less-thanperfect weather information into their decision processes; - (c) Farmers can develop and evaluate their decision processes for direct effects of weather, but must rely on outside expertise for decision support regarding indirect effects of weather.

-The use of weather in farm management in developing nations is particularly valuable when the level of production inputs is increased.
-Virtually all the inputs that characterise increased production are weather-sensitive and most are also weather-information-sensitive.
-Irrigation, fertilization, pesticides, fungicides, and mechanization are all more weather-sensitive than traditional agricultural operations.
-In these cases, the incorporation of weather in the management process should be included in the transfer of the technology of the appropriate inputs.
+The use of weather information in farm management in developing nations is particularly valuable when the level of production inputs is increased.
+Virtually all the inputs that characterize increased production are weather sensitive and most are also weather information sensitive.
+Irrigation, fertilization, pesticides, fungicides and mechanization are all more weather sensitive than traditional agricultural operations.
+In these cases, the incorporation of weather into the management process should be included when the technology involving the appropriate inputs is transferred.
 For example, when the use of insecticides for crop protection is implemented, the full use of weather information in pest management and the effects of weather on the application should be included in the technology transfer process.

 Weather contingency planning for the farm level is not well developed.
-Swaminathan (1987) recommended that a "Good Weather Code" be developed, in addition to contingency plans that key on drought or monsoon failure.
-Areas that are chronically drought-prone need measures to favour moisture retention and soil conservation.
+Swaminathan (1987) recommended that a "Good Weather Code" be developed, in addition to contingency plans based on drought or monsoon failure.
+Areas that are chronically drought-prone need measures to promote moisture retention and soil conservation.

-Pest management is both weather-sensitive and weather-information-sensitive.
-Weather sensitivity is primarily defined as the effects of wind, temperature, and precipitation on application of the pesticide.
+Pest management is both weather sensitive and weather information sensitive.
+Weather sensitivity is primarily defined as the effects of wind, temperature and precipitation on application of the pesticide.
 The weather-sensitive aspects of pest management are supported by the more or less conventional weather information from the mass media.
-If the farmer is aware of the nature of the weather-sensitivity, the existing decision processes should be sufficient.
+If the farmer is aware of the nature of the weather sensitivity, the existing decision processes should be sufficient.
 Scheduling of the times of application to avoid unfavourable winds or anticipated rains is within the farmer's traditional use of weather information.
 Weather information sensitivity is primarily the optimal timing of the pesticide as a function of temperature effects on insect population dynamics and the crop growth rates.
 Insects are poikilothermic organisms, whose rate of growth and development is determined by the heat energy of the immediate environment.
-Temperature, as a measure of available heat energy, is used extensively to derive insect growth rates and development simulation model.
+Temperature, as a measure of available heat energy, is used extensively to derive insect growth rates and development simulation models.

-1.3.2.B Response farming applications
+6.1.3.2.2 Response farming applications